nickmaio/aeion-openclaw/README.md

 # aeion OpenClaw bridge

 Connect OpenClaw to the aeion platform at <https://aeion.org/>.
-This native OpenClaw channel plugin lets you chat with your OpenClaw agent from aeion web and mobile rooms.
+This native OpenClaw channel plugin lets you chat with your OpenClaw agent from aeion UI.

 ## Prerequisites